Qumulo/docs/administrator-guide/s3-api/managing-access-to-s3-buckets.md

 ## How S3 Bucket Permissions Work in Qumulo Core
 To process an S3 API request, Qumulo Core performs one or more file system operations.
 Qumulo Core processes these operations by checking the user's access against the access control lists (ACLs) for each file that is part of the request.

-For authenticated requests signed with [Amazon Signature Version 4]({{site.s3.docs.signatureV4}}), Qumulo Core maps the access key ID in the request to its corresponding [auth ID](creating-managing-s3-access-keys.html#auth-id), and then processes the request as that user.
+For authenticated requests signed with [Amazon Signature Version 4]({{site.s3.docs.signatureV4}}), Qumulo Core maps the [access key ID](creating-managing-s3-access-keys.html#access-key-id) in the request to its corresponding [auth ID](creating-managing-s3-access-keys.html#auth-id), and then processes the request as that user.
 Qumulo Core processes unsigned, anonymous requests as the `Guest` user.

 While Qumulo Core processes an S3 request, the ownership of any newly created files and directories belongs to the user that makes the request.
 These files and directories inherit access control entries (ACEs) from their parents (this process is the same for all protocols).

 <a id="anonymous-access"></a>
 ## Enabling Anonymous Access for an S3 Bucket
 In certain cases, it might be more practical to allow anonymous (unauthenticated) requests to access the contents of S3 buckets, for example, if you want to let users access objects from the S3 bucket by using a web browser or if the number of users who need read access is very large.
-In such cases, when you enable anonymous access to an S3 bucket, you allow [read-only operations]({{site.s3.docs.signatureV4}} for unauthenticated requests.
+When you enable anonymous access to an S3 bucket, your users can perform read-only S3 operations without authenticating their requests.

 {% include important.html content="Anonymous requests can never perform modifying operations.
 Qumulo Core requires all modifying operations on an S3 bucket to be authenticated." %}